Claire-Fisher/rock-paper-scissors-ms2/README.md

 ### Images
 - Game over gifs have been included to increase the users positive experience.
 (Site objective No.1).
+- All images and gifs included aria-labels and/or alt attributes for accessibility (Site objective No.7).
 - To prioritise performance (Site objective No.6), all images and gifs are:
   - Limited.
   - Compressed for faster load times.